Oghma-Infinium/Revenant/README.md

 Generally speaking, using solely Windows Defender as your antivirus is advised as it is a solid antivirus software that will have minimal interference with the game.

+> [!WARNING]
-Antivirus programs can be notorious for false flagging MO2's VFS (Virtual File Staging) as problematic, causing crashes or other issues.
-Antivirus programs like BitDefender, Norton, and Webroot are especially aggressive and you will very likely need to fully remove them from your PC in order to actually launch the game through MO2.
+> Antivirus programs can be notorious for false flagging MO2's VFS (Virtual File Staging) as problematic, causing crashes or other issues.
+Antivirus programs like **Avast, BitDefender, Norton and Webroot** are especially aggressive and you will very likely need to **fully remove them from your PC** in order to actually launch the game through MO2.

 If you use Windows Defender, it is advised that you set up an exception for the modlist.
 To do this, follow these steps: